Social Security Board (Belize)

 The Social Security Board (SSB) is a statutory corporation of Belize which administers the country's Social Security Fund.
 It was established in 1981 by Part IV of the Social Security Act (SSA).

+The Social Security Board is part of the membership of the Inter-American Conference on Social Security it is a technical and specialized international organization, which has the objective of promoting the development of social protection and security in America.

 History

 The SSB was established on 1 June 1981 with a staff of 26 and funding consisting of a government loan of BZ$50,000.
 By 2006, it had grown to 263 employees.
 In those 25 years it paid out a total of BZ$33 million in benefits, and collected BZ$49 million in contributions.

 Structure

 Overview

 The SSB's chief executive is referred to as the Manager.
 The Manager is appointed by the Minister of Finance under Section 35 of the SSA.
 The Manager is responsible for the collection of contributions, the payment of benefits, and the accounting of all moneys collected, paid, or invested under the SSA.
 The Assistant Manager is appointed by the SSB itself.
 Other statutorily-specified positions include the senior inspector (Section 38).
 The government also appoints the chairman or chairperson of the SSB.
 The SSB board in total consists of nine members: five members representing the government (including the chairperson), two members representing employees both from the National Trade Union Congress of Belize, and two members representing employers (one from the Belize Chamber of Commerce and Industry and one from the Belize Business Bureau).
 The chairman serves for a term of five years, and other members for three years.